|Official Plant Name||Brassica oleracea var. Gemmifera|

 Brussels sprouts are usually harvested from September through to March.
 It is worth noting, however, that Brussels sprouts are one of a number of vegetables which taste better after the first frosts.
 The cold triggers metabolic processes through which starches break down into plant sugars – so Brussels sprouts that have been exposed to frosts and freezing temperatures will taste a little sweeter than those that have not.

 Start by harvesting the lowest sprouts, when they are tightly closed, firm, and around the size of a walnut.
 Snap each one off with a sharp tug downwards.
 You can leave the plants standing in your garden and take a few more sprouts as and when they are required over the winter.
-For greatest nutritional value and taste, you should eat Brussels sprouts as soon after they are harvested as possible.

 A permaculture garden designer, sustainability consultant and freelance writer, Elizabeth works as an advocate for positive change.
 She aims to inspire others to reconnect with nature and live in a more eco-friendly way.
 She also tries to practice what she preaches as she tends her own forest garden, polyculture beds and polytunnel.
 See her personal website here.